This post contains affiliate links.

 Source Invigorating Gel Advanced Hand Sanitizer is a Regular Buy at Aldi, meaning you can find it in stores all the time.
 In our stores, it is almost always stocked in the checkout aisle, so if you want some, don’t forget to grab it before you depart.
 It comes in a familiar plastic hand-pump bottle and currently runs 99 cents for 8 ounces, or about 12 cents per ounce.
 For comparison, an 8-ounce Walgreens hand sanitizer is 31 cents an ounce, while a bulk bottle of Purell from Target is 16 cents an ounce.
 In other words, Aldi sanitizer is cheap.

 The ingredients in hand sanitizer — be it Purell, Germ-X, or otherwise — are broadly similar.
-Most of them use 70% ethyl alcohol as their base active ingredient, a concentration above the 60% represented by the U.S. CDC.
+Most of them use 70% ethyl alcohol (also known as ethanol) as their base active ingredient, a concentration above the 60% recommended by the U.S. CDC.
 Ethyl alcohol attacks pathogens through a variety of mechanisms and is the essential component.
 Aldi’s hand sanitizer, likewise, has 70% ethyl alcohol.

 Source Hand Sanitizer also contains:

 - glyceryl caprylate / caprate, which helps to replenish oil on skin

 - glycerin, a gel that is a central ingredient in any hand sanitizer (including homemade ones)

 - isopropyl myristate, which helps with skin absorption